coral-xyz/anchor-book/README.md

 ### Run an older version

-If you want to know how something worked in previous versions of anchor, you can check out a tag e.g. tag `v0.22.0` is the last commit of the book that was compatible with anchor version `0.22.0`.
+If you want to know how something worked in previous versions of anchor, you can check out a branch e.g. branch `v0.21.0` is the branch with all commits of the book that were made before anchor `v0.22.0` was released.

 ## License